 Has the recent sunshine been sending you into a frenzy to get outdoors?
 Or maybe you have an outdoor event coming up where you want to impress?
 No matter the type of event you have planned, this summer will be filled with garden parties and gatherings of all sizes – from giants such as upcoming festivals to local village fetes.

-So, when planning an event, whatever the size, good health & safety measures are essential.
-Usually this means having a dedicated team responsible for the health and safety of the event.
-You will also need to liaise with:
+Good Health & Safety measures are essential in any successful event, and usually this means having a dedicated team responsible for Health & Safety of the event.
+You’ll also need to liaise with:

 - venue owners

 - the local authority including licensing and Environmental Health

 It can be overwhelming if you’re new to the world of event planning, and even if you aren’t there’s still a lot to remember.
 So to help you out, here are our top 10 Health & Safety tips to consider when planning your event:

 Many locations require permission to be used, so in order to avoid getting off on the wrong foot from the start make sure you contact the land or property owner.
 If you are planning a street party or need to close a road, then contact your local authority who will also be able to give you further guidance about managing the event.